 The best part?

-Going to Kefalonia is very easy, as a ferry ride to Kefalonia lasts for just a little bit more than an hour!
+Going to Kefalonia is very easy, as a ferry ride from Kyllini port to Kefalonia lasts for just an hour and a half!

 For the ultimate island hopping experience, you can also visit the rest of the Ionian islands!